fabge/llm-azure/README.md

 ## Migrating from v1.x

-Version 2.0 uses a new config format.
-Update your `azure/config.yaml`:
+Version 2.0 has a new config format:

 ```yaml
 # Old format (v1.x)